rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 );
 ```

-Last but not least, sometimes a user wants to have an **initial tree state**.
+Sometimes a user wants to have an **initial tree state**.
 This can be achieved with the useTree hook too, by passing in a **default tree state**:

 ```javascript{2-4}
 const tree = useTree(data, {